 We encourage you to generate a restricted member for each of your service's paywall subscribers or users and correlate them using the member ID.

-The Management API allows you to create and delete restricted members and regenerate member keys programmatically.
-You can view the Management API documentation to learn more.
+The Management API allows you to create and delete restricted members and regenerate keys programmatically.
+You can also pause a member's access to their individual feed.
+View the Management API documentation to learn more.